Understanding Users' Interaction with Login Notifications: Login Notifications in the Wild

-\textbf{Components} Throughout all notifications, we noted the presence of a \CircledTop{ \sffamily4}~\emph{Headline}~($73\%$) that was often~($76\%$) different from the email subject.
-Another key component is the instructions describing how users should react in response to receiving the notification.
-While only $64\%$ provided instructions in the \CircledTop{ \sffamily8}~\emph{Legitimate} case, more than $97\%$ explained how to react in the \CircledTop{ \sffamily9}~\emph{Malicious} case if the user does not recognize the login.
+\textbf{Components} Most notifications made use of a ~\emph{Headline}~($73\%$) that was often~($76\%$) different from the email subject.
+Another critical component were the instructions describing how users should respond to the notification.
+While only $64\%$ provided instructions in the ~\emph{Legitimate} case, more than $97\%$ explained how to react in the ~\emph{Malicious} case if the user does not recognize the login.
 The large majority ($66\%$) recommended changing the password.
-Fewer (high-ranked) web services included a button to report the login as malicious or legit on a separate web page ($9\%$) displaying account remediation steps.
+Fewer (high-ranked) web services included a button to report the login as malicious or legitimate on a separate web page ($9\%$) displaying account remediation steps.
 Similarly, a small number ($9\%$) suggested to visit the account activity page.
 Prominent among financial services was the option to contact support ($4\%$).
 A dedicated \emph{Why Notification} component was included in $21\%$ of the notifications.
 It primarily creates context and explains to users why they received the notification.
 It often gives examples of legitimate (i.e., new device) and malicious causes (``someone unauthorized gained access'') that might have triggered the notification. $33\%$ included a link to a dedicated \emph{Help Page} (note: \emph{regular} support links in the email footer were not counted).

 About $24\%$ of the emails tried to use the \emph{Opportune Moment} to tell the user about other options to secure their account (i.e., enabling 2FA).
-The dangers of \emph{Phishing} and methods to double-check the legitimacy of the notification were mentioned in $17\%$ of the emails, with the most prominent suggestion to not click the ``change password'' link and instead sign in to the website by manually pasting or typing in the URL.
-About half of the notifications included a \CircledTop{ \sffamily10}~\emph{Closing}~($50\%$) text that often thanked the user and included the name of a ``\{service\} account team.''
-A footer with \CircledTop{ \sffamily11}~\emph{Legal} information was included in $67\%$ of the emails, and an \emph{Unsubscribe} link was present in $8\%$ of the notifications.
+The dangers of \emph{Phishing} and methods to double-check the legitimacy of the notification were mentioned in $17\%$ of the emails, with the most prominent suggestion being not to click the ``change password'' link and instead sign in to the website by manually pasting or typing in the URL.
+About half of the notifications included a ~\emph{Closing}~($50\%$) text that often thanked the user and included the name of a ``\{service\} account team.''
+A footer with ~\emph{Legal} information was included in $68\%$ of the emails, and an \emph{Unsubscribe} link was present in $8\%$ of the notifications.